jpetazzo/dessine-moi-un-cluster/README.md

 docker run alpine echo hello
 ```

 Now we can start kubelet.
-If we start kubelet "as is", it will work,
+If we start kubelet "as is," it will work,
 but it won't connect to the API server and it won't join our cluster.
 This will be a bit more complicated than for the controller manager
 (we can't just pass a `--master` flag to Kubelet).
 We need to give it